Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Introduction

-A large part of numerical analysis of differential or integral equations is devoted to convergence of numerical methods in a suitable sense.
-These are limit results for the stepsize in time and/or space going to zero over a finite interval and, of course, numerical methods which do not converge should not be used.
-Nevertheless, in practice, the simulation of a solution of the equation requires to fix a stepsize.
-In consequence, the numerical method can be viewed as a discrete dynamical system, which may or may not have the same properties and behaviour as the original problem.
-In the worst case, although the method converges, the discretisation step may alter the essential properties of the model, making the numerical method inefficient or practically useless.
-Therefore, the investigation of the qualitative properties of numerical methods constitutes a crucial part of numerical analysis.
+A large part of the area of (stochastic) numerical analysis is devoted to convergence of numerical methods in a suitable sense.
+These are limit results for the time discretisation step going to zero over a finite interval and, of course, numerical methods which do not converge should not be used.
+Nevertheless, in practice, a strictly positive time step is required.
+In consequence, the numerical method can be viewed as the solution of a discrete dynamical system, which may or may not have the same properties and behaviour as the solution of the original problem \cite{Hairer2006}.
+In the worst case, although the method converges, the discretisation step may alter the essential properties of the model, making the numerical method practically useless or very inefficient.